open-formulieren/open-forms/docs/installation/setup_configuration.rst

 Open Forms configuration
 ------------------------

-With the full command invocation, everything is configured at once.
-Each configuration step is idempotent, so any manual changes made via the admin interface will be updated if the command is run afterwards.
+With the full command invocation, all defined configuration steps are applied.
+Each step is idempotent, so it's safe to run the command multiple times.
+The steps will overwrite any manual changes made in the admin if you run the command after making these changes.

 .. code-block:: bash

     src/manage.py setup_configuration

-.. note:: Due to a cache-bug in the underlying framework, you need to restart all replicas for part of this change to take effect everywhere.